General Motors Co.

 The RiverWalk and Wintergarden entrance to the GM Renaissance Center, along the Detroit River in Detroit

-- GM TO START AUTONOMOUS VEHICLE MANUFACTURING AND TESTING IN MICHIGAN
+- GM TO INVEST $56 MILLION IN MICHIGAN PLANTS

 Founded in 1911 in Detroit, Chevrolet is now one of the world's largest car brands, doing business in more than 115 countries and selling around 4.0 million cars and trucks a year.
 Chevrolet provides customers with fuel-efficient vehicles that feature engaging performance, design that makes the heart beat, passive and active safety features and easy-to-use technology